hanselomondi/heji/README.md

 Heji consists fo the following components:
 ### 1. Frontend
 This component forms the user interface.
-Built using `React` and `Tailwind CSS` for a modern, responsive UI.
+Built using `Next.js` and `Tailwind CSS` for a modern, responsive UI.

 Pages: Login/Registration page, Will Creation, Witness Signing, Will Update, Executor Dashboard